 Known as the second major monastic complex in the Shirak region, Marmashen Monastery is located 2 km away from Marmashen village.

-This 10th-century monastic complex comprising of 5 churches is considered to be one of the finest architectural marvels of the Bagratuni dynasty’s era.
+This 10th-century monastic complex comprising 5 churches is considered to be one of the finest architectural marvels of the Bagratuni dynasty’s era.

 The inscriptions left on the wall state that the Monastery was built by Prince Vahram Pahlavuni in 988 and lasted until 1029.
 The complex has a remarkable architectural value and was one of the most prominent spiritual centers in medieval Armenia.